lorenzo-stoakes/linux-mm-notes/virt_layout.md

 ## Page tables

+[Page tables][page-table] are a series of memory pages which sparsely map virtual memory addresses to physical ones.
+The x86-64 CPU has a specific register where the physical address of the top-level page table (PGD) is placed and the CPU hardware then uses this to decode all memory addresses used.

+Each entry in a page table must be aligned to 4 KiB and can only use the number of available bits allowed for virtual addresses (48 for 4-level x86-64, 57 for 5-level) which leaves a number of bits which can be used as flags to indicate various properties of those pages.

+### Declarations

 Each page table entry is defined as an `unsigned long` (declared as [pxxval_t][0] types) i.e. `uint64_t` values.